 Regarding the situation in the Middle East, on February 22, the Israeli army carried out an airstrike on a cross-border route between Syria and Lebanon that Hezbollah used to bring weapons into Lebanon, according to AFP.
 The Israeli army declared that this weapon transfer violated the commitment between the two countries.

-Israel and Hezbollah reached a ceasefire in November 2024.
-Under the agreement, Israel withdrew from most of southern Lebanon and the Beirut army and UN peacekeepers moved into the area to provide security.
-Hezbollah also withdrew north of the Litani River in Lebanon, about 30 kilometers from the border, and destroyed its remaining military infrastructure in the south.
+Israel and Hezbollah reached a ceasefire agreement in November 2024.
+Under the agreement, Israel withdrew from most of southern Lebanon and the Beirut army and UN peacekeepers entered the area to ensure security.
+Hezbollah also withdrew north of the Litani River in Lebanon, about 30 km from the border, and destroyed the remaining military infrastructure in the south.

 The Israeli airstrike came just before Hezbollah buried its late leader Hassan Nasrallah on February 23.
 Nasrallah was killed in an Israeli airstrike south of Beirut about five months ago.